What Does P.O.A Mean? Understanding Its Legal and Real Estate Implications

 When should you use a Power of Attorney?

-You should use a Power of Attorney during periods of extended travel, medical treatment, or real estate transactions to ensure continuity and clarity in managing responsibilities when you are unable to do so yourself.
+You should use a Power of Attorney during extended travel, medical treatment, or real estate transactions to ensure continuity and clarity in managing responsibilities when you cannot do so yourself.